mirukana/mirage/INSTALL.md

     - [Component is not ready](#component-is-not-ready)

-## Releases
+## Packages

 ### Linux

-For developement, or if none of the release options are satisfying, see [manual installation](#manual-installation).
+For developement, or if none of the package options are satisfying, see [manual installation](#manual-installation).

 #### AppImage